PaddleOCR-VL Usage Tutorial¶

 Want to fine-tune PaddleOCR-VL to adapt to specific business needs:

 If you find that the accuracy performance of PaddleOCR-VL in specific business scenarios does not meet expectations, please read 5.
-Model Fine-tuning.
+Model Fine-tuning or the corresponding chapter in documentation for other hardware.

 Inference Device Support for PaddleOCR-VL¶

-Currently, PaddleOCR-VL offers four inference methods, with varying levels of support for different inference devices.
+Currently, PaddleOCR-VL offers six inference methods, with varying levels of support for different inference devices.
 Please confirm that your inference device meets the requirements in the table below before proceeding with PaddleOCR-VL deployment:

 - When using NVIDIA GPU for inference, ensure that the Compute Capability (CC) and CUDA version meet the requirements: